-Whip up a happy holiday with pumpkin carving ideas and tricks the neighborhood will love
+Whip up a happy holiday with pumpkin carving ideas, spooky plants, and tricks the neighborhood will love

 Show off a traditional Halloween message in a highly unusual way.
 Jackie Ortega, owner of San Francisco's Craft Gym, says